 Winter Events and Seasonal Attractions in Las Vegas

 Hotels and casinos go properly all out in winter — holiday trees, elaborate displays, special performances that aren’t there any other time of year.
 New Year’s Eve in Las Vegas is genuinely one of the biggest anywhere — if that’s your thing, there’s nowhere better.
 Winter concerts, seasonal markets, themed events fill the calendar in a way summer just doesn’t replicate.
-For planning seasonal experiences, refer to UNWTO – World Tourism Stats.
+For current events, shows, and seasonal schedules, the Las Vegas official tourism website is the most reliable source to check before your trip.

 Winter Travel Costs and Budget Tips for Las Vegas